Adam-Omarali/engsci/ESC190/notes.md

     def __lt__(self, other): #define how to compare two objects when ('obj1 < obj2' is called) return self.mark < other.mark
 ```

+## Algortihms

+### Djikstra's
+Consider the priority queue implementation of Djikstra's.
+The pop and push time to the pq
+costs $O(\log(V))$, where V is the number of nodes in the heap.
+How many times do you have
+to pop and push to the pq?
+It will be E times, where E is the number of edges.
+So the total time complexity is $O(E\log(v))$